 When the placenta is too deeply attached to the uterine wall, the condition is called placenta accreta.
-Premature births may result from this condition.
+This condition may cause premature birth.
 This kind of placenta has difficulty detaching from the uterine wall.
-The surgical or manual removal may cause serious haemorrhaging and can prove to be life-threatening.
+Surgical or manual removal may cause serious haemorrhaging and can prove to be life-threatening.

 6. Infarcts in the Placenta

 Infracts or dead tissues present in the placenta can disrupt the blood flow to the foetus.
 Though in a majority of the cases these minor infractions do not pose any threat to the mother or the unborn child, serious infractions can cause foetal distress and other complications.